dimitar-ivanov-ivanov/voltpay-writer/README.md

    - Final chunk gets choppy and heavy (4000ms+)
    - This may point to memory pressure, I/O bottlenecks, queueing, or GC buildup!
    - ![img.png](img.png)
+  - Fifth RUN (04/24/2025)
+   - No Stop the world events, slow performance in generateUlid() because we take NODE_ID from env every time
+   - Added 2 new brokers, and an additional service instance with 50 new consumer threads
+   - Overall performane is 220 tps
+   - Best case 10k records in a second
+   - Worst case 59 records in a second
+   - I think I'm starting to hit hardware issues, still pretty good considering I am running this on my local machine.